absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

  - If it is a class or a regular function, it returns a new instance with dependency injection, if present.
  - Otherwise, if it is a function, it calls it and returns the received value.
- - Otherwise, it treats it as an object and merges the dependency overwrites in it if provided.
+ - Otherwise, it treats it as an object and merges the dependency overwrites in it, if provided.

 Now that the build has been done, all the decorators, in order of bindings, decorates the built instance.